motajessica/motajessica/README.md

 ### Hi there, welcome to my GitHub profile! 👋

-I am @motajessica (Jessica Mota), a software developer (focus on full Stack Development & DevOps) with a background in mechanical engineering 🛠
+I am Jessica Mota, a software developer (focus on full Stack Development & DevOps) with a background in mechanical engineering 🛠

 Born and bred: Brazil 🇧🇷
 Living: New Zealand 🇳🇿 since 2019